Fer-Jg/TownyAdvanced-Spanish/Plugins-using-the-Towny-API.md

 **[TownyMissions](https://www.spigotmc.org/resources/townymission-a-must-have-addition-to-towny-servers.94472/)** - Get a Missions plugin to get some good friendly competition going on your server.

+**[Towny-Info](https://github.com/honnisha/towny-info)** - Sign-based Town and Nation leaderboards with teleportation and more, by Honnisha.

 ## Plugins using Metadata

 **[Floristics](https://github.com/JayAvery/floristics)** - A plugin that applies natural plant growth to Minecraft